4 MUST-KNOW SCENARIOS THAT REQUIRE VALUABLE SOLUTIONS

 Using your solution: they input the incident into your solution, see the protocol-to-handle, which includes how to shut off the water and where the stoppage valve is located.

-It even forwards the details to your facility manager who calls your employee to confirm everything is handled properly.
+It even forwards the details to your engineering manager who calls your employee to confirm everything is handled correctly.

 With a response time like this, the incident is over in under two minutes.